nitzanlab/AnnoTransfer/README.md

 Otherwise, run `$PROJECT_DIR/Linear_run/optimal_compositions.py` directly.
 Tip for SLURM users: depending on the dataset at hand, you will need to adjust the video memory, GPU, and physical memory used - though a more demending request will take longer before a node is available.
 You can make this change at the top of the `$PROJECT_DIR/Linear_run/test_compositions.sbatch` file.

-Only recommended for small datasets and forgiving compositions constraints.
 ## Datasets
 Each Dataset should configured according to the interface determined in `Datasets/dataset.py`.
 Two existing example for implementation can be found in: